A speed test comparing all the most popular UHS-II and UHS-I memory cards in the Sony RX10 II.

 Cards To Avoid For 4K 100M

-Although many of these cards will work for most people, these cards seem to give a lot of people problems when trying to record 4k 100M video on most Sony cameras and I imagine it’s going to be the same for this camera.
+Although many of these cards will work for most people, they seem to give many people problems when trying to record 4k 100M video on most Sony cameras, and I imagine it’s going to be the same for this camera.

 Samsung Pro+ 64GB U3 UHS-I